+The Driving and Vehicle Licensing Agency (DVLA) have strict guidelines in relation to patients that have a CRT device implanted.

+If you have a CRT-P device, typically you will not be able to drive for one week.

+If you have a CRT-D device, the driving restrictions will vary depending on why you have had your ICD fitted.
+It is important to discuss this with your cardiologist or cardiac physiologist.

-The Driving and Vehicle Licensing Agency (DVLA) have strict guidelines in relation to patients that have a pacemaker implanted.
-Typically, you will not be able to drive for one week.
-You can access the guidelines on the DVLA website as well as a form you can fill in to inform them you have undergone the procedure.
-You will also need to inform your motor insurance company to let them know you have a pacemaker fitted.
+You can access the guidelines on the DVLA website and will also need to inform your motor insurance company to let them know you have a CRT device fitted.